rsoeyadi/midas-booker/README.md

 2. Run `config_generator.py` to enter your name, NEC email address, and the link to the reservation system
 3. Run `schedule.py` to specify when you need the script to run.
 It will likely need to be 00:00 for midnight
+4. Run `room_config_generator.py` to select up to five rooms at specified times; these will be selected for booking
-4. Run `book.py` via a cron job.
+5. Run `book.py` via a cron job.
 At the specified time from #3, the room will be booked